Sattyakee D'com Bhuyan: Writing

-Since 1991, Bhuyan has been a columnist, writing articles and features by invitation for various regional and national newspapers and magazines in India.
-His contributions in the fields of music and culture have been featured in such publications as The Times of India, The Wire, The Sentinel, The Telegraph, and The Assam Tribune.
+Since 1991, Bhuyan has been a columnist, writing articles and features for various regional and national newspapers and magazines across India.
+His contributions in the fields of music and culture have been featured in such publications as The Wire, The Sentinel, and The Assam Tribune.

 From 2005 to 2014, he worked as a communications associate for the International Finance Corporation, based in Kolkata and Dhaka, Bangladesh.